jeremyharris/wp-tools/README.md

 # WP Tools

-WP Tools is a shell for maintaining WordPress databases.
+WP Tools is a collection of shell commands for maintaining WordPress databases.

 ## Usage